 You can find more information about our group by following the links on the left.
 Check out immediate openings, if you would like to participate in our research (voluntary, course credit, or paid).

 Recent News and Activities

-We will be presenting on our tapered fiber biosensor research at the upcoming International Congress on Biosensors May 26-29, 2014, in Melbourne, Australia.
+We have presented on our tapered fiber biosensor research at the International Congress on Biosensors May 26-29, 2014, in Melbourne, Australia.